Vinko Pintarić: Imprisonment and escape

 Pintarić served his sentence in Stara Gradiška prison.
-Due to his good behavior, he was assigned duties which were not accessible to other prisoners, such as preparing coffee and growing flowers.
-Still, after eight years in prison some problems emerged, as Pintarić was issuing threats to his former neighbors.
+Due to his good behaviour, he was assigned duties which were not accessible to other prisoners, such as preparing coffee and growing flowers.
+Still, after eight years in prison, some problems emerged, as Pintarić was issuing threats to his former neighbours.
 At the same time, he was petitioning for a leave.
 The authorities were aware of his threats and denied all his petitions, assessing that he might commit more crimes upon release.

-On 21 February 1982 Pintarić managed to escape from the prison by simply adding his name to a list of prisoners to be released on a leave.
+On 21 February 1982, Pintarić managed to escape from the prison by simply adding his name to a list of prisoners to be released on a leave.
 Five days later, he wrote a letter to his attorney, saying that he escaped because writing petitions made no sense any more.
 He announced that he was going to kill "a lot of people", and that what he had done was just the beginning.

 Pintarić got involved with Barbara Šipek, a woman from the village of Andraševec, near Donja Stubica.
 They lived together in her house, and even went stealing together.
 She knew about his identity, as did the villagers.
 When she was apprehended by the police in April 1983, Pintarić barged into the nearby Kucelj family house armed with a shotgun, and threatened to kill "thirty people" unless she was released.
 However, Milan and Matija Kucelj managed to surprise Pintarić and overpower him, hacking him with a cleaver in the process.
 They left him for dead and promptly alarmed the Oroslavje police.
 Pintarić was severely injured, but he survived.
 As a result of his injuries, he lost full use of his right arm.

 Imprisonment in Lepoglava and final escape

 Pintarić was charged with threats, attempted murder, and 30 counts of burglary.
 He was again sentenced to 20 years and sent to Lepoglava prison.
 Life behind bars bored him, so he decided to escape again.
-On 3 September 1989 he was given a day's leave from which he did not return.
+On 3 September 1989, he was given a day's leave from which he did not return.

 Pintarić went back to his outlaw lifestyle.
 He kept breaking into cottages across Hrvatsko Zagorje, carefully picking those which had a clear view towards the road and were close to a forest, making the escape easier.

 In June 1990 the police received a tip about Pintarić having been seen in Prosenik Začretski, near Zabok.
 They talked to Rudolf Belina, owner of a nearby cottage.
 A couple of days later, he was visited and shot dead by Pintarić, who thought Belina had betrayed him to the authorities.
-Shortly after that, Pintarić murdered Barbara Šipek's neighbor for having killed one of her chickens.
+Shortly after that, Pintarić murdered Barbara Šipek's neighbour for having killed one of her chickens.
 His fifth and final victim was Božo Habek, shot dead on 2 August 1990 simply for asking the already paranoid Pintarić if he was looking for somebody.

 The police were closing in on Pintarić, and twice came very near to apprehending him.
-However, on both of these occasions Pintarić opened fire, wounded a policeman, and managed to escape.
+However, on both of these occasions, Pintarić opened fire, wounded a policeman, and managed to escape.